A Charmed Life - Cover

 “I think he misses it.”

-Jeff saw that the ice was empty as the women passed through the doors to the lobby.
-He shrugged, skated to the bench area and walked down the rubber runner along the outside of the boards.
-He dragged a goal onto the ice, closed the boards and returned to the bench.
-He put his gloves on and picked up his stick and the puck bag, setting pucks down along the inside of the blue line.
+Jeff noticed that the ice was empty as the women passed through the doors to the lobby.
+He shrugged, skated to the bench area, and walked down the outside of the boards.
+He dragged a goal onto the ice, closed the boards, and returned to the bench.
+He put his gloves on and picked up his stick and the puck bag.
+He set pucks down along the inside of the blue line.

 “You gonna try out this season?” a familiar voice called.
 Jeff turned to see Coach Kessler stepping onto the ice.
 The man skated over and shook his hand.
 “Kara says you’re home for good?
 That you’re out of the Army?”